 Where we’re at and where we’re going

-As I write this in May of 2016, I’m 46, Chris is 48, and we are mid-way through Year 2 as self-employed entrepreneurs, trying to find our optimal work/life balance, working to stay fit and healthy, and growing our business while traveling about once a month.
+As I write this in May of 2016 (see below for annual updates), I’m 46, Chris is 48, and we are mid-way through Year 2 as self-employed entrepreneurs, trying to find our optimal work/life balance, working to stay fit and healthy, and growing our business while traveling about once a month.

 We have yet to create significant income, but have some runway to work with.
 Make no mistake, we took a hard look at our finances and planned carefully before stepping on this path.
 While working on the income-side, we are actively dialing down expenses by downsizing (selling the house), buying less stuff, becoming a one-car family (utilizing public transportation more), and financing much of our travel with credit card rewards and other loyalty programs.